Kmino-io/kmino-website/src/content/blog/eoy-wrapped-2025.md

 And, of course, apart from the main conferences and events, there were a lot of side events our team attended, bringing more perspective, new connections, and new business opportunities.

-## New Parterships and Connections
+## New Partnerships and Connections

 In all these events, IRL and virtual, we made a lot of connections.
 From the US to Europe to LATAM to Asia to Australia, we talked with people everywhere.
 Heard their stories, shared our own, strengthened existing bonds, and created new ones.